AnupamRai1989/jsontreeviewer/README.md

 ## Features

 - Validate your JSON by entering or pasting JSON text.
-- Prettify you JSON.
+- Prettify your JSON.
 - Transform/Preview your JSON text into collapsible/expandable DOM tree.
 - Right panel to list selected/clicked object's property and values.

 ## Live Website

-See the hosted website in action [here](https://anupamrai1989.github.io/).
+See the hosted website in action [here](https://jsontreeview.org).

 ## Build Steps